jckorlian/duolingo-dark-mode/README.md

 - **Other**
 - Pages like `Schools`, `Classes`, `Podcasts` have not been styled.
 They are also currently not a priority.
 - Not all languages have the same type of learning options/tasks, so let me know if you spot something that needs fixing.
+- Text color on hover on the main left navigation does not change to selected color.